EOxServer/eoxserver/docs/sphinx/en/rfc/rfc18.rst

 As far as possible, the Action Views should be composed of reusable Widgets.
 Widgets consist of HTML and/or JavaScript.
-The aforementioned list of Rectified Datasets, would be a typical example.
+The aforementioned list of Rectified Datasets would be a typical example.
 It could be used also in the Dataset Series View.

 The core implementation of the Operator Interface shall provide reusable